 Laura Brown is a freelance writer and editor, noted Jeff Goldblum enthusiast, and scotch egg superfan.
 She worked in the magazine industry for 11 years, most recently as Editor-in-Chief of the Beano and, before that, Editor of Shout.
 She wrote Sluttery Sales Spy and masterminded incredible gingerbread creations for the original Domestic Sluttery blog.

 Our newsletters look amazing thanks to super design duo Nick Smith and Jess Love of Two Agency (yes, that Nick).
 Our previous food writers have been Laura Hounsom, Nicola Swift, Olivia Potts and Deepa Mistry.
 The header image above is by Seth Doyle.

 We read every single email we get.
 Please, for the love of god, don’t copy in every email address.

 Sometimes we receive products to review, or get invited to events and do cool things that we don’t pay for.
 This is great fun but an invitation or something in the post doesn’t mean we’ll write about something, we’re pretty fussy.
 We’ll tell you when we’re writing about something we didn’t pay for.

-We also use affiliate links in some of our content and on social media.
-We work with ShopStyle and Skimlinks.
-This means that occasionally if you buy something we write about, or do some window shopping after clicking, we earn a bit of commission from the retailer.
-This doesn’t cost you anything and it means that we can continue to write about the things we love instead of plastering every inch of our newsletters with adverts.
+We use affiliate links in some of our content and on social media.
+We work with ShopStyle and Skimlinks as well as Amazon Affiliates.
+This means that occasionally if you buy something we write about, or do some window shopping after clicking, we might earn a bit of commission from the retailer.
+This doesn’t cost you anything and it means that we can continue to write about the things we love.